 Fitness Exercise Equipment to Boost Your Cross Training

 After months of running with the same movements, your body becomes very efficient at performing these movements.
 Even though it’s great for competition, it can limit the amount of overall fitness you possess and reduces the actual fitness you gain while running.

 By performing cross-training, the load from your running movements is relieved, particularly when you land for each running step.
 It reduces the risk of repetitive strain injury and provides additional benefits.

 For many people, whether you are beginner or an experienced runner, running can be hard on the joints and tendons.
 Although a treadmill is far more gentle than running outdoors, even this may require using other training in between, so as not to strain the body too much.
-An Elliptical trainer also called cross trainer comes in here as an ideal supplement to your running training.
+An Elliptical cross trainer also called cross trainer comes in here as an ideal supplement to your running training.

-With the cross trainer, you get the same good cardio training/endurance training as with running training.
+With the elliptical cross trainer, you get the same good cardio training/endurance training as running training.
 The same movements and muscle groups are used, but you avoid the shock load on your knees and back from when you land on the asphalt.

 Tendons and ligaments are very exposed during running, and you can therefore easily get injured.
 It takes a long time to build up tendons and joints that can withstand this load during running.
 At the same time, with a good running shape, you can still run too much, and thus also overload the body.